-Construction levels are based on lip of channel, appropriate crossfall and designed pavement layer thickness.drawing D3.2.1 NORMAL CARRIAGEWAY CAMBER AND CONSTRUCTION TOLERANCES
+Shown on Normal Carriageway Camber & Construction Tolerances

 NAASRA roughness

 A post sealing NAASRA roughness measure is required.
 This measure must be 70 maximum average value with no more than 35 readings in excess of 70 for each traffic lane.
 The engineer will not consider remedial measures other than remaking of the pavement surface for NAASRA roughness compliance.
 The survey result is required to be provided prior to the issue of a practical completion certificate or 224c.